JamesAWYao/NovabookTask/README.md

 Some ideas have been left unmade dueto the scope of this work.
 The following could be explored for a more complete project:
 1. Injecting config using the nest framework to make passing config cleaner and easier to scale
 2. Extending above, connection secrets (such as the sqlserver password) have been hardcoded in where they absolutely should never be for a real project
-3. Using an event sourced database would make everything easier to audit which would be good as payments are involved
+3. Using an event sourced database would make everything easier to audit which would be good as payments are involved, especially when dates are being updated
 4. As this was just a tech test, unit / acceptance / e2e tests have been omitted which obviously would be better for reducing change-fail rate for real production code
 5. An injectable Logger to replace `console.log`s would be nice